Society-of-Flight-Test-Engineers/quarto-handbook/quarto/Porting-Handbook-from-bookdown-to-q.md

 5. Add notes callouts and cross-references to `21-displayguidelines.qmd` to better match intent of original Word document

 Wrote `rmd2qmd.py` to speed up the process

+## Setup new github.io static page with GitHub actions